Robert Alan Beuth: Career beginnings

 Beuth's interest in the dramatic arts began in childhood, but was initially stymied by lack of opportunities in his then-hometown of Huntington.
 However, the family's aforementioned move to Fresno in 1971 brought them into contact with "dozens of lifestyle amenities absent in Appalachia", including local theater; accordingly, Beuth quickly became a fixture in the Fresno Community Theater's children's program.
 By 1974, he had graduated to the main troupe, earned a reputation for ably portraying "rascal[ly characters] who make up in brass for what they lack in size", and was singled out for particularly rave reviews for his performance as the Cowardly Lion in their staging of The Wizard of Oz that December.

 Following his high school graduation, Beuth briefly joined the Good Company Players, a dinner theater troupe operating out of the Fresno Hilton, before enrolling in the theater program at Fresno State University.
-A highlight of his two-year tenure at Fresno State was his performance at the 1976 American College Theater Festival in Washington, D.C. as part of the cast of The Liberty Dance of Henry Sparrow, an original play authored by one of his own professors, Edward F. EmanuEl.
+A highlight of his two-year tenure at Fresno State was his performance at the 1976 American College Theatre Festival in Washington, D.C. as part of the cast of The Liberty Dance of Henry Sparrow, an original play authored by one of his own professors, Edward F. EmanuEl.
 Beuth also continued his work with the Fresno Community Theater during this time, garnering a Best Character Actor award for his turn as Herod in their production of Jesus Christ Superstar.

 After leaving Fresno State in 1977, Beuth relocated to New York City and enrolled in acting classes at the William Esper Studio on the advice of family friend Wayne Rogers to secure professional work.
 Although he kept busy on a part-time basis in regional and summer-stock theater (notably with a 1981 stint with Montclair State University's Summerfun Theater, in which his performance as Ensign Pulver in Mister Roberts earned him comparisons to "a young Jack Lemmon", and a headline-making star turn in the Lake George Dinner Theatre's staging of Greater Tuna), Beuth later described this period of his life as a "jump into obscurity", in which success proved stubbornly elusive and he was forced to supplement his income with stints working as a waiter and a house painter.